 Under Utah law, alimony automatically ends when either spouse dies or the recipient spouse remarries.
-When the recipient spouse remarries, alimony ends automatically; the paying spouse does not need to file a motion or return to court for an order terminating alimony.
-The paying spouse can stop making alimony payments on the date the supported spouse gets remarried.
+When the recipient spouse remarries, alimony ends automatically and the paying spouse does not need to file a motion or return to court for an order terminating the alimony award.
+The paying spouse can simply stop making monthly alimony payments on the date the recipient spouse gets remarried.

-If the paying spouse owed past due alimony at the time the supported spouse remarries, the paying spouse must still make those payments.
-Also, if the paying spouse was ordered to make a lump-sum payment or a transfer or property as alimony, he or she must still make that payment or property transfer, even if the other spouse is remarried.
+However, if the paying spouse owed past due alimony at the time the recipient spouse remarries, the paying spouse must still make those payments.
+In most cases, a judge will require a paying spouse to make the lump-sum alimony payment even if the other spouse has remarried.

-Utah law allows courts to modify or end alimony at any time if there has been a substantial change in the circumstances since the divorce.
+Utah law allows courts to modify or end alimony when either spouse has experienced a substantial change in the circumstances since the divorce.
 Utah courts usually won’t consider the remarriage of the paying spouse to be a “substantial change in circumstances” for the purposes of modifying alimony.
-If the supported spouse has a significant increase in income or a decrease in financial needs, however, the court may reduce or end alimony payments.
+However, if the recipient spouse has a significant increase in income and accompanying decrease in financial needs, a judge may reduce or end alimony payments.
 A judge may also consider the paying spouse’s retirement as a reason to reduce alimony.

-If you are paying alimony to your ex-spouse, and he or she begins living with another person in a romantic relationship, you’ll need to file a motion to terminate alimony with the court clerk’s office.
-Gather any evidence of your ex-spouse’s cohabitation to show the court.
-For example, you might submit photographs of cars on the driveway, notes, or other proof that your ex is living with a romantic partner and that they spend most nights at the same residence).
-If the judge believes you have proven that your ex-spouse is cohabiting with another person, he or she can end alimony retroactive to the date you filed your motion.
+If you're paying alimony, and your ex-spouse begins living with another person in a romantic relationship, you’ll need to file a motion to terminate alimony.
+You’ll also need to gather evidence of your ex-spouse’s cohabitation to show the court.
+For example, you might submit photographs of cars on the driveway, notes, or other proof that your ex is living with a romantic partner and that they spend most nights together at the same residence.
+If the judge agrees that your ex-spouse is cohabitating, the court may end alimony retroactively to the date you filed your motion.

 If you have additional questions about remarriage and alimony, contact a Utah family law attorney for help.